cabbycab/cabbycab/README.md

 ### About Me:

-I am a Software Engineer with a background in Account Management for large events.
-I have experience managing multiple projects and teams which require self-discipline and attention to detail.
-It is my goal to be in a role when I can broaden my skills as a developer while enhancing applications that create a smooth and lasting experience for the user.
+I am a Software Engineer in the San Francisco Bay Area with a background in Account Management for trade shows and large events.I have experience managing multiple projects and teams which requires self-discipline and great attention to detail.
+It is my goal to be in a position where I can broaden my skills as a software developer while ensuring that users of applications I have worked on have a smooth and enjoyable experience.

 ### Technologies that I use: